Docker Tutorial

 $ systemctl enable docker

-This will enable docker to run on startup.
+This magical spell ✨ will enable Docker to run on startup automatically!

 $ sudo docker run hello-world